 Lunch is available in college during term and the vacation, except for short periods at Christmas and Easter, and a few weeks in August.
 There is a Hall Night every week during term when a three-course evening meal is served to college members and their guests.

 The college has a full termly calendar of special dinners including eight formal Guest Nights, a Junior Members’ Night and a Wine Tasting session.
 One highlight of the St Cross social calendar is the Feast offered each term.

 Library and IT services

-From October 2016, the new West Wing will be open at St Cross College, providing a brand new lecture theatre, several seminar rooms, a large new library and a café.
+The new West Wing at St Cross College offers a brand new lecture theatre, several seminar rooms, a large new library and a café.

 St Cross College has a general library, including works by fellows and members of the college.

 Computer rooms are available for student use on both the main site and at the Annexe accommodation building.
 All study-bedrooms have network connections and WiFi access is available throughout the main college site.

 St Cross has an active Art Committee which offers a range of events, often student-led in nature.
 These include lectures, a photography competition, an art prize and visits to exhibitions, galleries and theatres, as well as an annual Musical Evening.